-If you run a business that deals with customers or other businesses on a regular basis (yes, that’s pretty much all of us), you need to understand your obligations under the Australian Consumer Law (ACL).
-The ACL, found in Schedule 2 of the Competition and Consumer Act 2010, sets out a national code for consumer protection.
-One of the key provisions is section 18, which prohibits misleading or deceptive conduct.
+If your business deals with customers or other businesses on a regular basis, it is important that you understand your obligations under the Australian Consumer Law (ACL).
+The ACL aims to protect consumers and competitors in trade and commerce.
+One of the key provisions of the ACL prohibits misleading or deceptive conduct.
 Complaints about misleading and deceptive conduct can be made by:

 The Elements of Misleading Conduct